-Cal-ADAR seeks to increase the number of underrepresented minorities in demography (with an emphasis on aging) by providing a robust educational program to qualified students.
+Cal-ADAR seeks to increase the number of underrepresented minority researchers in demography of aging and life course research by providing a robust educational program to qualified UC Berkeley undergraduates.

 Being a Cal-Adar trainee offers many important benefits:

-It consists of a minor in demography (Demog 110, 126 and 175), and coursework in research design, statistics and social theory.
-Trainees also attend a seminar on professionalization skills, and another focusing on applying to graduate schools.
-Trainees have access to the Director for one-on-one mentoring, and to a GSI who provides research support during the semester.
-Ultimately the goal is to encourage trainees to attend graduate school in a related topic of research and perhaps even become professors themselves.
+Cal-ADAR training includes coursework in demography, in particular Demog/Soc C126 ("Sex, Death and Data", Fall) and Demog 160 ("Migration & How to Write a Quantitative Research Paper", Spring), and coursework in research design, statistics and social theory.
+Trainees also attend a seminar on on applying to graduate schools and professionalization skills (Demog 198, Fall).
+Trainees have access to the Director and Assistant Director for one-on-one mentoring, and to a GSI who provides research support during the semester.

 Students will complete the following educational goals:

 - A workshop in applying to graduate school and professionalization, held in the Fall semester (Demog 198; 1 unit)

 - Additional coursework in research methods to the extent possible (e.g., Soc 106, PubHealth 141, Econ 140)

 - An option to complete a minor in Demography (Demog 110, Demog 126, Demog 175 and other requirements)

 - A mentored research project with faculty or graduate student mentors

 - A trip to the annual meeting of the Population Association of America in the spring